thindil/steamsky/bin/doc/MODDING.md

 * Attribute `combatai`: Behavior of ship in combat (NPC ships only).
 Possible values are: Berserker - attacks all time, no matter how heavy damage it take.
   Attacker - aggressive but will be run away from combat when lost all ammunition or weapons.
-Coward - try run from combat, attacks only in self-defense.
-Disarmer - same as Attacker but first aim for player ship weapons before start destroying ship and it shoot with lower fire rate than others AI's.
+Coward - try to run from combat, attacks only in self-defense.
+Disarmer - same as Attacker but first aim for player ship weapons before start destroying ship and it shoots with lower fire rate than others AI's.
 Additionally, each behavior determine when the enemy will start escaping from the combat, from fastest to longest: Disarmer, Attacker, Berserker.